jesusprz24/readme-generator-redone/README.md

   - [Questions](#questions)

   ## Installation

-  name
+  - Make sure node.js is installed on you local system first
+  - Copy the repo into the terminal or command line
+  - Type npm init in the terminal
+  - Run the code by typing node index.js

   ## Usage

-  name
+  Once the readme.md is created it will be used to store all the information pertaining to the users project.

   ## Contributing

-  name
+  None

   ## License

-  name
+  None

   ## Questions

-  If you have any questions about the project, please contact me at undefined.
+  If you have any questions about the project, please contact me at...